-The Huskies proposed a three-game series, beginning next season, with all three games to be played at KeyArena in Seattle.
+The Huskies proposed a three-game series, beginning next season, with all games to be played at KeyArena in Seattle.
 Ticket allotments and revenues would be divided evenly.
 Washington wants an equal number of affordably priced tickets for students at each school, and for the contest to be worked by Pac-10 officials who also call WCC games.

-Gonzaga has no objection to playing the Huskies, but prefers a home-and-home series.
+Gonzaga has no objection to playing the Huskies, but it prefers a home-and-home series.
 GU already plays one game annually at KeyArena – vs. Davidson this December, and tentatively against Illinois and Arizona the next two years.

 “In light of the recent reports out of Seattle Wednesday regarding renewing the Gonzaga-Washington men’s basketball rivalry, I did receive a proposal late Tuesday from Washington,” Bulldogs athletic director Mike Roth said in a statement released Wednesday night.
 “I have always been of the opinion this is a good game for both schools, a good game for the state of Washington and a good game for basketball in the Pacific Northwest.

 “At the same time, it is a series that should be equitable for both schools.
 I have always believed it is a game best played on the two campuses because of the great college basketball atmosphere in both campus venues.”